 Do you think your research can help advance innovative policies related to the economy and the environment?

 Proposals can be submitted by faculty, graduate students, or post-doctoral fellows.
-Both full research proposals (typically not exceeding $40,000, to be completed by March 31st 2020; or up to $60,000 for longer research projects to be completed by March 31st, 2021) and shorter research development proposals (not exceeding $10,000; to be completed by March 31st 2019) will be considered for funding.
+Both full research proposals (typically not exceeding 3 years or up to $60,000 for projects to be completed by March 31st, 2023) and shorter research development proposals (not exceeding $10,000; to be completed by December 31st 2020) will be considered for funding.